GlacioHack/xdem/doc/source/uncertainty.md

 ## Quick use

-The estimation of the spatial structure of random errors of elevation data (heteroscedas) is conveniently wrapped in a single method {func}`~xdem.DEM.estimate_uncertainty`, for which the steps are detailed below.
+The estimation of the spatial structure of random errors of elevation data is conveniently wrapped in a single method {func}`~xdem.DEM.estimate_uncertainty`, for which the steps are detailed below.

 ```{code-cell} ipython3